How do I apply for divorce/dissolution of civil partnership?

 Where can I get legal advice?

-Scottish Court Service staff are not legally qualified and cannot provide you with legal advice.
+Scottish Courts and Tribunals Service staff are not legally qualified and cannot provide you with legal advice.
 If you need legal advice, or information on eligibility for legal aid or assistance, the Law Society of Scotland can provide contact details for solicitors in your area.

 Please Note: The information provided cannot cover every situation which might arise in the course of a claim.
 You should also note that the guidance is not the authority upon which the procedure is based.
 The formal authority is contained in the court rules.